You can count on having issues with your computer.

 Fix Problems with Window's Time

-registry state, so you will have multiple restore points to choose from when
+registry.
+This means that you will have multiple restore points to choose from when

 attempting a system restore.
-Here's what to do:
+Here's how:

 Learn how to use

 for your version of Windows.